Virmons/Abbrew/Combat/Bonuses and Penalties.md

-## Bonuses and Penalties
+# Bonuses and Penalties

-There are various types of Bonus and Penalty, typed Bonuses do not stack with Bonuses of the same type with only the largest applying; though they will stack with Bonuses of other types and all untyped Bonuses stack.

-Penalties always stack however, regardless of type.

-### Bonuses
+There are various ways to gain Bonuses and Penalties, those from the same source do not stack e.g. two different spells both increasing Constitution would not stack, the larger of the two would take effect, likewise if they were both decreasing Constitution, only the largest penalty would apply.

+## Strong / Weak
+Strong and Weak are terms used to determine whether a creature should be rolling more dice in a given situation (Strong) or rolling penalty dice to be subtracted from their roll result (Weak).
+Strong / Weak stack and counteract eachother.

 #### Strong